In housing-obsessed Britain, Rightmove holds such a special place in the national consciousness that its web metrics track breaking news events.

 To help its data management, Rightmove deployed CockroachDB, a distributed database with standard SQL for cloud applications, as as a system of record, reducing architectural complexity and enabling multi-cloud and multi-regional resilience.

-“One thing we really wanted with a new database provider as we moved to cloud was a simplified replication model to give us the geographical resilience that we needed, but not create complexity for our development team," Tate says.
-"So having a single endpoint to be able to write to massively simplifies the estate so that developers don’t have to worry about which URLs to use or load balances.”
+“One thing we really wanted with a new database provider as we moved to cloud was a simplified replication model to give us the geographical resilience that we needed, but not create complexity for our development team," Tate says. ""So having a single endpoint to be able to write to massively simplifies the estate so that developers don’t have to worry about replication or which URLs or load balancers to use."

 What can enterprise tech leaders learn from Rightmove?